TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-18-5-books-i-enjoyed-reading-in-2024.md

     <img src="https://m.media-amazon.com/images/I/51oxcVZd66L._SL500_.jpg" style="float: left; max-width: 10em" class="me-3 mb-3 img-thumbnail">
 </a>

-I've read [Arnold's biography](https://www.amazon.com/Total-Recall-Unbelievably-True-Story/dp/1451662440) that was about everything but the fake picture from private medias.
+I've read [Arnold's biography](https://www.amazon.com/Total-Recall-Unbelievably-True-Story/dp/1451662440) which was about everything but the fake picture from private media.
 Then I saw this book... another biography?

-After closer look, I'd say it's a mindset toolkit to **achieve what you want in live, while helping others to grow and playing your role in society to improve**.
-Deep Ikigai sense meets Arnold's ballsy stories about driving a tank and destroying wall during his army service.
+After a closer look, I'd say it's a mindset toolkit to **achieve what you want in life while helping others to grow and playing your role in society to improve**.
+Deep Ikigai sense meets Arnold's ballsy stories about driving a tank and destroying a wall during his army service.

-It reminded my the way *Ryan Holiday* writes.
+It reminded me of the way *Ryan Holiday* writes.
 Cheering and friendly coach, that tells you the truth.
-Book's short and fun, so I've bough this book for my mum and 2 more friends.
+The book's short and fun, so I've bought this book for my mum and 2 more friends.

 <div class="clearfix"></div>